The power of stories and moving images

 Her film depicts the bleak speechlessness of a family torn apart when the father is called up.
 The family is devastated a second time when it becomes apparent what captivity as a prisoner of war has done to him.
 He is left a depressive, overbearing man, who seeks refuge in religion.
 In his broken state, he cannot bear to see his wife's fondness for fancy shoes or his teenage daughter's passion for drawing.
 In the end, his wife, self-determined and strong, leaves him, yet is filled with sorrow.
 She keeps a picture of her husband taken in better times.

-Women Make Film is a project sponsored by an organisation called elbarlament and, according to project manager Kenza Rady, things turned out very differently to what was originally envisaged.
+Women Make Film is a project of the organisation elbarlament and, according to project manager Kenza Rady, things turned out very differently to what was originally envisaged.
 Due to the Covid-19 pandemic, the five workshops planned in Iraq had to take place online.
 For the workshop trainer, the Cairo director Salma El Tarzi, this proved to be a massive adjustment.
 Even the grand finale in Baghdad ultimately had to go online.
 The fact that they were able to find a local production company – also, incidentally, founded by a woman – was a sheer stroke of luck, says Rady.

 Despite their lack of previous filmmaking experience, both Dahlia Qutaiba and Nour Ali stress how much they were changed by this project.
 It is no wonder then, when asked if art and culture can change their country, they answer with an unhesitating "yes".
 "Film-making is a creative process," explains Ali.
 Qutaiba emphasises, above all, the power of a good narrative.
 "People believe in stories.
 We tell ourselves stories of how individuals have overcome difficulties, how they have learned and grown from tragedies.
 Literature and film can convey this."